Simplifying explicit subtyping coercions in a polymorphic calculus with effects: Overview

-which exists (we are going to construct it later on), because $\coercion$ witnesses $A' \le A''$ and $\tyvar'$ occurs positively in $A$.
-One could say that we have introduced an additional coercion, but this can often be optimized away, and even if it cannot, we have reduced the number of coercion parameters, which has a much more significant impact on performance.
+One could argue that we have replaced one coercion with an even more involved one, but this can often be optimized away due to the extra context information available at the call site.
+And even if we cannot completely remove $\coercion'$, we have reduced the number of coercion parameters, which has a much more significant impact on performance.